Kasoro za Figo

 In the fetus, kidneys first develop in the pelvis and then move up and rotate into their normal location in the upper abdomen.
 If the kidneys are in the wrong place (ectopic kidneys) or are not rotated properly (malrotation), the normal drainage of urine from the kidneys through the ureters (the tubes that transport urine from the kidneys to the bladder) to the bladder (the expandable, muscular sac that holds urine) may be blocked.

 Children who have blockage that causes frequent urinary tract infections or other problems may need surgery.
-However, many children do not have symptoms and thus may not need surgery.
+However, many children do not have symptoms but may still need surgery.

 Figo iliyounganishwa